hu-macsy/lama_old/doc/user/lecture/task_6.rst

 LAMA includes sophisticated logging facilities.
 There are different gradations of logging: TRACE, DEBUG, INFO, WARN, ERROR, and FATAL.
-You can regulate the logging output by setting the environment variable LAMA_LOG with a configuration file.
+You can regulate the logging output by setting the environment variable SCAI_LOG with a configuration file.
 In a configuration file it is possible to specify logging levels for each created logger.
 In general a logger exists for each class with the same name as the class.
 The log level of a super class is inherited by derived